irrealis/notes/181218-0715-mst_vocab-scraper.md

 renounce = Word(word = 'renounce')
 sense.word_collection.append(renounce)

+# A related and more general sense, of which 'abdicate' is a specific type.
 related_sense = Sense(
-  sense = 'leave (a job, post, or position) voluntarily' ) related_sense.word_collection.append(Word(word = 'give_up'))
+  sense = 'leave (a job, post, or position) voluntarily' )
+# The related sense is also a sense of synonyms 'give up', 'resign', and 'vacate'.
+related_sense.word_collection.append(Word(word = 'give_up'))
 related_sense.word_collection.append(renounce)
 related_sense.word_collection.append(Word(word = 'resign'))